Guillaume Long: Political career

-After completing his PhD, Long taught history and international relations in several Ecuadorian universities.
-His political career started when he became advisor to the National Secretary of Planning and Development René Ramírez Gallegos.
-Long also became a member of the Academic Board of the Instituto de Altos Estudios Nacionales (IAEN; Institute of Higher National Studies), and later became its dean.
+In 2009, Long left his history and international relations teaching job to become advisor to the National Secretary of Planning and Development René Ramírez Gallegos.

-In September 2011, President Correa appointed Long as a member of the "Consejo de Evaluación, Acreditación y Aseguramiento de la Calidad de la Educación Superior" ("Council of Evaluation, Accreditation and Quality Assurance in Higher Education")(CEAACES).
-The members of the CEAACES eventually elected Long as their president.
-His task, as mandated by the new Constitution and by the Law of Higher Education, was to guarantee a minimal degree of quality in Ecuador's universities and to close down those establishments, often referred to as garage universities, considered in too precarious a position to offer higher education degrees.
-Some of them were seen as engaging in the outright sale of degrees or not upholding the most elementary academic standards expected from an institution of higher education.
-In April 2012, Long announced the closure of 14 sub-standard universities, in a polemic decision that meant that almost 10% of the total student population was affected.
-Students whose universities were closed down were later enrolled in a scheme to be reinserted in the remainder of Ecuador's higher education institutions.
+In September 2011, President Correa appointed Long as a member of the "Consejo de Evaluación, Acreditación y Aseguramiento de la Calidad de la Educación Superior", Ecuador's university's accreditation and quality assurance agency and was elected its president by the council members.
+The council's task, as mandated by the new Constitution and the Law of Higher Education, was to guarantee basic quality standards in Ecuadorian universities and to close down those establishments, often referred to as garage universities, considered too precarious to offer higher education degrees.
+Some establishments were denounced for engaging in academic fraud, even in the outright sale of degrees.
+In April 2012, Long announced the closure of 14 sub-standard universities.

-On 6 May 2013, Long was named Coordinating Minister for Knowledge and Human Talent.
-His role was to oversee the Ministry of Education, the Ministry of Higher Education, Science and Technology, the Ministry of Culture and Heritage, as well as a number of public research institutes and other state entities.
+On 6 May 2013, Correa appointed Long the Coordinating Minister for Knowledge and Human Talent.
 From this post, Long was one of the key promoters of the creation of four high standard universities in Ecuador: Ikiam located in the Amazon and essentially focused on life sciences; Yachay University, a university located at the heart of a science, technology and innovation cluster; Unae, a large-scale teacher's training university for primary and secondary teachers; and Uniartes, a university for the arts located in the historic center of Guayaquil.

-On 25 March 2015, Correa appointed Long as Minister of Culture and Heritage, a post he held until March 2016.
-Long dedicated much of this his efforts as Minister of Culture to passing a new and long overdue Law of Culture mandated by the 2008 Constitution.
+On 25 March 2015, Correa appointed Long Minister of Culture and Heritage, a post he held until March 2016.
+Long dedicated much of his efforts as Minister of Culture to passing a new and long overdue Law of Culture mandated by the 2008 Constitution.

 Between May 2014 and March 2016, Long was chairman of the International Relations Committee of PAIS Alliance, a socialist political movement led by Correa.
-He was the chief organizers of two conferences (ELAP I and ELAP II) that brought to Quito leftist political parties and movements from Latin America and the world.
-The chosen date was 30 September, the anniversary of the failed police uprising/coup against Correa in 2010.
+He was the chief organiser of two internationalist conferences (ELAP I and ELAP II) that brought progressive political parties and movements from across Latin America and the world to Quito.